Imran Khan calls on Supreme Court Justices to protect fundamental rights of PTI - ExBulletin

 Imran Khan calls on Supreme Court Justices to protect fundamental rights of PTI

-Islamabad: Criticizing the arrest of Pakistani Tehreek-e-Insaf (PTI) leader Fawad Chaudhary, former Pakistani Prime Minister Imran Khan on Wednesday called on Supreme Court judges to protect the basic rights of members of his party.
+Islamabad [Pakistan]Jan 26 (ANI): Criticizing the arrest of Pakistani leader Tehreek-e-Insaf (PTI) Fawad Chaudhary, former Pakistani Prime Minister Imran Khan on Wednesday called on Supreme Court justices to protect basic rights of members of his left.

 Imran claimed that the ECP was responsible for organizing free and fair elections in the country, reiterating his criticism of the commission’s decision to appoint media tycoon Mohsin Naqvi as acting chief minister of Punjab. reported Dawn.